How to develop buyer personas for manufacturing

 While there’s no hard and fast rule for how many buyer personas you should create, it’s important you develop one for each of the main types of customers you sell to.

-Even if you only offer one service, it’s likely you’ll still be selling to more than one type of customer.
+Even if you only offer one service, likely, you’ll still be selling to more than one type of customer.
 Decision makers in Procurement, Operations, Quality Assurance, and the C-suite may all be involved in the buying process.

-Therefore, you’ll want to craft separate pieces of content for each of them that directly addresses their specific needs and priorities.
+Therefore, you’ll want to craft separate content for each of them that directly addresses their specific needs and priorities.

 On average, manufacturing marketers create content for four different audiences, according to the CMI.